omlets/docker/openvpn/README.md

 ## OpenVPN server

-Change the organization name and other parameters in the vars file.

-Be careful to change only the parameters below and nothing else.
+Change the organization name and other parameters in the vars file.<br/>Be careful to change only the parameters below and nothing else.

 ```
 export KEY_COUNTRY="RU"